openjdk/valhalla-docs/site/design-notes/state-of-valhalla/03-vm-model.md

 basis, if this seems useful.)

 The `anewarray` instruction is similarly extended to apply to a `Q` descriptor;
-this determines whether the resulting array is flattened (`Q`), in which case it is an array of bare values, or not (`L`).
+this determines whether the resulting array may be flattened (`Q`), in which case it is an array of bare values, or not (`L`).
 The `anewarray` instruction returns a plain (`L`) reference to an array regardless of its component type.